17arhaan/Artificial.Intelligence/README.md

+Here’s a revised version of your repository description focusing on data analytics and computer vision in Python:

+---

 <h1>
-  Welcome to The Python repository!
+  Welcome to The Python Repository!
 </h1>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">